kaizoku73/Resono/README.md

 - Reverse FFT analysis extracts phase information
 - Same pseudorandom sequence recovers embedded bits
 - Decryption and integrity verification reveal the original message

+## What is Phase coding and how does it work?
+For a detailed explanation of Phase coding steganography and how it works, check out this article: https://kaizoku.gitbook.io/steganography/phase-coding-in-audio

 ## 📊 Technical Specifications